• Go to app

 The flowers have a two-week life cycle

-If you can’t see the cherry blossoms in the week after they are in full bloom (i.e. the week when they will have an abundance of flowers and each flower will be chock full of petals), don’t worry too much.
-The flowers will not disappear completely but will merely be replaced with vibrant green leaves.
+If you can’t see the cherry blossoms in the week after they are in full bloom (i.e. the week where they will have an abundance of flowers and each flower will be chock full of petals), don’t worry too much.
+While this period is often considered the best time to visit Japan for cherry blossoms, the flowers will not disappear completely but will merely be replaced by vibrant green leaves.
 This is called hazakura and signifies a farewell to spring and an oh heeeeey to the summer months.

 Not going to be in Japan any time close to spring?